 One of the best things about this time of year is the warm, beach-perfect weather on the forecast.
 But, before you pack the beach bag, make sure you’re prepared to take care of your dog while he’s romping around in the salty seawater!

 While at the beach, it is important to provide your pooch fresh, clean water to drink.
-If not, the dog will start to drink water from the sea.
-This should be avoided because like in humans, drinking salt water is not safe for dogs.
+If not, your dog will start to drink water from the sea.
+This should be avoided because, like in humans, drinking salt water is not safe for dogs.
 As a matter of fact, it can result in dehydration, vomiting, diarrhea, and in severe cases, even death.